DSri01/ENGG1340_Group_163_Project-/README.md

 There are other random elements as well in between some chapters, like strengh of enemy soldiers.

 ### 2. Data structures for storing game status:
 Game status is saved at various levels of progress throughout the game.
+It is usually stored by using dynamic variables like: string Pname, int Phitp, int Phealth (or Pheal), and int Psol.

 Dynamic variables are passed through different functions.
 These dynamic variables store all the game status and they are deleted once they are not needed.